decentrio/aio-bot/app/README.md

 # Platforms setup

+This is the setup instructions for self-employed bots.
+Telegram users can use the bot directly via DM with username: [`t.me/cosmos_aio_bot`](https://t.me/cosmos_aio_bot)

 ## Discord
 This guide will walk you through the steps to set up a Discord bot using Python.